RaulGalindoIIMAS/RaulGalindoIIMAS.github.io/_posts/2017-08-05-masters_degree.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_divulgation_evolutionary_computation_bioinformatics
+lng_pair: id_masters_degree
-title: Divulgation on evolutionary computation in bioinformatics
+title: Master's degree at IIMAS UNAM.

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
-author: Raúl Galindo-Hernández
+author: Mr. Green's Workshop
 # multiple category is not supported
 category: jekyll
 # multiple tag entries are possible